Driver Station Best Practices

 Change “Active Hours” for Windows Updates to prevent updates from installing during competition hours.
 Navigate to Start -> Settings -> Update & Security -> Windows Update, then select Change active hours.
 If you’re traveling to a competition, take time zone differences into account.
 This will help ensure your driver station does not reboot or fail due to update installing on the field.

-Avoid managed Windows 10 installations from the school’s IT department.
+Avoid managed Windows 10 or 11 installations from the school’s IT department.
 These deployments are built for the school environment and often come with unwanted software that interferes with your robot’s operation.

 Laptop battery / power